plund/mafia/priv/tls_cert/README.txt

-How to generate a ssl server cert
+How to generate a tls server cert

+Hint: Use script ./priv/tls_cert/gen_cert.sh

 1. Create server.pass.key